koalatech/machine_learning_portfolio_streamlit_web_app/README.md

 # This is a demonstration of a streamlit-based web application
 You may visit the site: [VISIT DEMO](https://iteqmtproject.streamlit.app).

-note image classification is not working due to memory limitations in streamlit "free-tier"
+*note the image classification section is not working due to memory limitations in streamlit web hosting "free-tier"

 ## Web App Features